 Most ‘P’ is made in clandestine labs and produces dangerous toxic fumes and potential explosions.
 Gangs have been involved in these ‘clan labs’.
 In the 2000s over 100 labs were being detected by police each year.

 LSD (lysergic acid diethylamide) is a synthetic hallucinogen which distorts the senses.
 Effects last for up to 12 hours.
 It is not addictive, but can sometimes cause psychotic episodes.
 LSD became popular in many western countries in the 1960s, associated with youthful rebellion.
-It spread to the New Zealand counter-culture from about 1970 to 1974.
-There was some revival of use in the 1990s.
-However, this declined in the 2000s.
+It spread to the New Zealand counter-culture in the early 1970s.
+There was some revival of use in the 1990s, but this declined in the 2000s.
 In 2007, although 8% of the population aged 16–65 had used LSD in their lifetime, only 1.2% had done so in the past year.

-Other hallucinogens consumed by New Zealanders include magic (psilocybin) mushrooms, which can be harvested in autumn.
-In 2007, 0.6% of people aged 16–65 had taken these, and about 0.3% had taken ketamine, an anaesthetic used in veterinary surgery and which was a drug of dance parties.
+Other hallucinogens consumed by New Zealanders include magic (psilocybin) mushrooms, which are harvested in autumn.
+In 2007, 0.6% of people aged 16–65 had taken these, and about 0.3% had taken ketamine, an anaesthetic used in veterinary surgery and at dance parties.

 From about 2000 BZP (benzylpiperazine) ‘party pills’ were sold widely.
 People used them only occasionally – mainly at concerts or nightclubs – rather than regularly.
 In 2005 a minimum age of purchase of 18 was imposed and in 2008 they were reclassified as Class C drugs and therefore illegal.
 In 2007, before the ban, 5.6% of those aged 16 to 64 had used party pills in the past year, the second-highest use of drugs after cannabis.